garrandall/popular-music-data/tracks/only-girl--in-the-world--rihanna.md

 Baby, I'll tell you all my secrets that I'm keeping You can come inside (Yeah)
 And when you enter, you ain't leaving
-Be my prisoner for the night, ooh
+Be my prisoner for the night, oh

 Want you to make me feel like I'm the only girl in the world